 The FSRAM is a conventional SRAM array accessed synchronously to the PCI bus clock.
 Access to the RAM is allocated on a time-division multiplexed (TDM) basis, rather than through a conventional shared bus.
 This removes the need for bus arbitration and provides guaranteed bandwidth.
 Half the RAM accesses (every other cycle) are allocated to the PCI controller.
 It has a 64-bit access port to the RAM, giving it 1 Gbps of bandwidth, sufficient to support 32-bit data streaming on the PCI bus.
-The PH has one-quarter the RAM accesses, and its port can be up to 64 bits wide.
+The PH has one-quarter the RAM accesses, and its port may be up to 64 bits wide.
 A 64-bit port for the PH provides 512 Mbps of bandwidth, more than sufficient for a full-duplex 100-Mbps network.
 The remaining RAM accesses can be allocated toward providing even more PH bandwidth.
-The RAM is also accessible (for diagnostic purposes) from the TNETE110 internal data bus.
-Host DIO accesses are used by the host to access internal TNETE110 registers and for adapter test.
+The RAM is also accessible (for diagnostic purposes) from the TNETE100 internal data bus.
+Host DIO (mapped I/O) accesses are used by the host to access internal TNETE100 registers and for adapter test.

 - 3.375K bytes of FSRAM

-- One 1.5K-byte FIFO for receive channel
+- 1.5K-byte FIFO for receive

-- One 1.5K-byte FIFO for transmit channel
+- Two 0.75K-byte FIFOs for the two transmit channels

 - Three 128-byte lists

+- In one-channel mode, the two transmit channels are combined giving a single 1.5K-byte FIFO for a single transmit channel.

 Supporting 1.5K bytes of FIFO per channel allows full frame buffering of Ethernet frames.
+PCI latency is such that a minimum of 500 bytes of storage is required to support 100-Mbps LANs.